 Am J Public Health

-In other states the same is observed - the percentage of those who refuse vaccinations in private schools is much higher than in public.
+In other states the same phenomenon is observed - the percentage of private school students who opt for exemptions is much higher than in of public school students.

 More Israeli Parents Refusing to Vaccinate Their Babies According to State Regulations.

-The older the mothers, the more often they refuse vaccinations.
+The older the mother, the more likely the refusal to vaccinate.
 (Israel)

 Differences in risk factors for partial and no immunization in the first year of life: prospective cohort study.

-Non-vaccinating mothers are older and more educated than mothers who vaccinate.
+Mothers who don't vaccinate are older and more educated than mothers who do.
 (United Kingdom)

 A Population-Based Evaluation of a Publicly Funded, School-Based HPV Vaccine Program in British Columbia, Canada: Parental Factors Associated with HPV Vaccine Receipt.